 The Anatolian Chamois is a very rarely discussed and documented taxon.
-Lydekker described it in 1908.
-Since then not much has happened.
-Find below a summary of facts – and some rare photographs.
+Lydekker described it for the first time in 1908.
+Find below a summary of facts and some rare photographs.

 If you want to know how an Anatolian Chamois looks like, you have a hard time to find something decent.
 There are only a few published illustrated accounts on Anatolian Chamois.
 In the „Handbook of the mammals of the world“ Wilson and Mittermeier (2011) present a drawing of a specimen only in winter pelage.
 In the „CIC Caprinae Atlas of the world“ Damm and Franco (2014) show a single photo taken at the end of winter under foggy conditions.
 In „Bovids of the world“ José R. Castelló (2016) leaves a blank in the respective chapter on page 424.